//echo "Main

 4 cloves garlic, chopped

-Heat the olive oil in a large Dutch oven or saucepan (do not use cast iron or aluminum) over medium-high heat.
+Heat the olive oil in a large Dutch oven or pan (do not use cast iron or aluminum) over medium-high heat.
 Add the onions and carrots; sauté until the onions are translucent.
 Add the remaining ingredients and stir well.

 Bring just to a boil, lower heat, and simmer uncovered for 30 minutes or until desired thickness.